TanveerAhmedKhan/Financial_Adviser_Fee_Structure_Analysis/README.md

 ### Visualizations

 The scripts generate various visualizations to help understand the data.
-These visualizations are organized into several directories:
+These visualizations are organized into several directories.
+Below are some of the key visualizations with descriptions:

 #### Root Directory Visualizations